Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Empirical studies

-We also analyze the behaviour of the resulting estimate under different levels of contamination as in Examples~\ref{example:normal-scale} and~\ref{example:exponential}.
-The results are very similar to the results obtained in Example~\ref{example:exponential} with the exception that the choice of the shape parameter $t$ governs the curvatures of the curves shown in Figure~\ref{fig:exp-bp}; increasing $t$ results in more robust behaviours of MDPDE with $\alpha > 0$.
+We also analyse the behaviour of the resulting estimate under different levels of contamination for the gamma distribution setup.
+The results are very similar to the results obtained for the exponential case with the exception that the choice of the shape parameter $t$ governs the curvatures of the curves shown in Figure~\ref{fig:exp-bp}; increasing $t$ usually results in more robust behaviours of MDPDE with $\alpha > 0$.